APM UCD-245A, Exhibit A

 The chairperson of a department of instruction and research is its leader and administrative head.
 Appointment is made by the Chancellor, to whom the chairperson is responsible through the Dean of the School of Medicine.

-1. Is in charge of planning the programs of the department in teaching, research, and other functions; is expected to keep the curriculum of the department under review, and to maintain a climate that is hospitable to creativity and innovation.
+1. Is in charge of planning the programs of the department in teaching, research, and other functions; is expected to keep the curriculum of the department under review, and to maintain a climate that is hospitable to creativity, diversity and innovation.

 2. Is responsible for the recruitment, selection, and evaluation of both the academic and the staff personnel of the department; in consultation with colleagues, recommends appointments, promotions, merit increases, and terminations; is expected to make sure that faculty members are aware of the criteria prescribed for appointment and advancement, and to make appraisals and recommendations in accordance with the procedures and principles stated in the President's "Instructions to Review and Appraisal Committees" (see Section 210 of the Academic Personnel Manual), and the University's "Affirmative Action Personnel Program" (see Section 035 in the Academic Personnel Manual).